mlrcbsousa/matrix/README.md

 The documentation is deployed to GitHub Pages.
 Ensure that your project is correctly set up to deploy to the GitHub repository `mlrcbsousa/matrix`.

-Documentation is automatically deployed after pushes to the **main** branch.
+Documentation is automatically deployed after pushes to the **main** branch with changes to the `docs/` folder and deploy config file.

-For more on the deployment details check the file `.github/workflows/deploy.yml`
+For more on the deployment details check the file [`.github/workflows/deploy.yml`](/.github/workflows/deploy.yml)